bokub/github-stats-box/README.md

 ## Prep work

 1. Create a new public GitHub Gist (https://gist.github.com/new)
-2. Create a token with the `gist` scope and copy it (https://github.com/settings/tokens/new)
+2. Create a token with the `gist` and `repo` scopes and copy it (https://github.com/settings/tokens/new)

 ## Project setup